Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 +SRR6849240.1 1 length=76
 AAAAA#EEE/EEEEEEEEEEEEEEEEEEEEEEEEEEEAEEEEEEEEEEEEAEEEEEEEEEEE<EAEEEAEAE/<AA
 ```
-<span style="color:purple; font-weight:600;">Examine the FASTQ read above.
-Based on the sequence (A/C/T/G/N) and the quality string of ASCII symbols (A, E, /, <, #), what can you conclude about: 1-the presence of an “N” in the read, 2- the overall base-calling quality, 3- positions where sequencing quality drops, 4- and whether this read is likely to be kept or trimmed during QC?</span>**
+<span style="color:purple; font-weight:600;">Question: Examine the FASTQ read above.
+Based on the sequence (A/C/T/G/N) and the quality string of ASCII symbols (A, E, /, <, #), what can you conclude about: 1-the presence of an “N” in the read, 2- the overall base-calling quality, 3- positions where sequencing quality drops, 4- and whether this read is likely to be kept or trimmed during QC?</span>

 Each read is made up of four lines: